 So I stayed in the light booth and continue to work.

 The stage was still.
 The lights were off.
 Only the fly-loft fluorescents, hanging 75 feet above, remained on for safety.
 I was content to work in solitude and silence.
-It gave me a chance to catch up to my thoughts.
+It gave me a chance to catch up to my thoughts and write in my journal.

 Because I was to be the only staff member there for an hour or two (while everyone lunched), and since a thick glass window stood between myself and the rest of the theatre, the soundman left the hanging microphones up so that I could hear the goings-on down on the stage and surrounding areas.